himalajaProductions/softwareTesting/README.md

 Developed using Netbeans.

 ## Assignment info
 The final assignment was to create any kind of application and create unit tests for it.
-Then upload the project into a github repository with a readme.
+Then upload the project into a github repository with a markdown readme.

 ## Running application
-Run following command in DiscGolfApp -> Target folder: java -cp MavenUnit-1.0-SNAPSHOT.jar com.mycompany.discgolfapp.Main\n\nasdasd
+Run following command in DiscGolfApp -> Target folder: java -cp MavenUnit-1.0-SNAPSHOT.jar com.mycompany.discgolfapp.Main or alternatively run application in Netbeans.

 ## Running tests
 Right click project file in Netbeans and click "Test"